orov-io/anne-bonny/README.md

 ## TODOS

 - [] Tutorial
-- [] Add Database to a single service
+- [x] Add Database to a single service
+- [] Use squirrel to build SQL statements
 - [] Use echo+Validator to validate request data
 - [] Add hot reloading to docker-compose
 - [] Healthcheck in dockerfile